bravex999/Inception/README.md

 - **Debugging:** initialization failures.

-All generated content was reviewed, tested manually, and adapted to pass evaluation.
-No code was used without understanding its purpose.
+All generated content was reviewed, tested manually,No code was used without understanding its purpose.